nicolaubaute/Cat/README.md

 To check if your commit follows the project rules, run `npx husky install` before commiting

-## Integration tests (e2e)

-Integration tests are placed in the integration-tests directory outside the src folder.
-To make integration tests easier, calls to thirdparty services should always be on their own application layer so that they can easily be mocked with sinon.

-We usually put thirdparty calls in `.integration` files.
-For example: `bacen.integration.ts`.
-Then in your integration test you just use `sinon.createStubInstance(BacenIntegration)`.

 ## Openapi

 Openapi docs are available at the openapi folder.
 You can see the docs by starting the containers using: